 So, when you think about it, Easter relentlessly begs a very simple question.
 It is this: “Do you want to be new?”
 Indeed, newness and a Christ-empowered, here-and-now transformation of our character essence is what the Resurrection and our celebration of Easter is really first about.

 Many, in these more modern times, even in the Church, have lost this larger awareness of the Resurrection’s significance.
 Rather, these days, we tend to blow right past this idea of a life-transforming integration with the Living Christ in the here-and-now, and jump straight to a future hope of eternal life.
 Sadly, it would seem that we now tailor our faith much more toward the “quick and easy” than the “new and better.”

 Nevertheless, the telling question of Easter and the true redemptive process remains, “Do you want to be made new in the power of the Living Christ?”
 If your answer is a short-sighted and tepid, “Well – not really,” then, you’ve missed the point of all that God is up to in the redemptive work of Christ.
 God’s true redemptive “end game” is that you would become thoroughly renewed in your core person as you share in the vitality of the Living Christ – in this life.

 Without the desire for, and, indeed, the actuality of this renewing, symbiotic life experience with the Living Christ, the entirety of the Christian faith becomes nothing more than a religious delusion.
 But, to actually experience this daily transformative synergy which the Living Christ brings to the believer’s life, is to give overflowing and transcendent meaning, not only to Easter but to all of God’s redemptive effort in Christ.

-For an expanded explanation of these ideas, visit Reading Room 3 and read, Spiritual Bearings: A Return To True North.
+For an expanded explanation of these ideas, visit Reading Room 3 and read, Spiritual Dynamics: The Spiritual Realities Explained.